dateinterval()

 Description:

-The external library function (See External Library Guide) generates multiple date difference variables for a datetime sequence/table sequence variable.
+Generate multiple date difference variables for a datetime sequence/table sequence variable.

 Syntax: